Custom camera implementation in Unity —— External frame data source

 Effective when this frame source is selected during session assembly.

-Can be used for delayed initialization, performing AR-specific initialization work in this method. - FrameSource.OnSessionStop():
+Can be used for lazy initialization; perform AR-specific initialization work in this method. - FrameSource.OnSessionStop():

 Effective when this frame source is selected during session assembly.

-Can be used to destroy resources created in FrameSource.OnSessionStart(ARSession) and during session operation, and restore internal state.
+Can destroy resources created in FrameSource.OnSessionStart(ARSession) and during session operation, and restore internal state.
 This method is guaranteed to be called before session destruction.
-If the frame source is destroyed before the session, this method will not be called, and the session will enter the Broken state.
+If the frame source is destroyed before the session, this method won't be called, and the session will enter the Broken state.

 Input frame